This post may contain affiliate links. Please read our disclosure policy.

-This post is long-overdue!
+This post is long overdue!
 I’ve been meaning to get a solid homemade chicken soup recipe up on the blog forever now.
 With all of the sickness that’s been happening in our family (and everywhere it seems) lately, this soup is exactly what we needed this week.
 They say chicken soup is good for the soul, and they are right!
-There is nothing cozier or more healthy for you when you aren’t feeling great.
-This homemade healing chicken soup is Whole30, Paleo, Keto, and AIP friendly.
-I decided to add some Jovial Foods gluten free pasta to mine for some extra added comfort (and carbs), but that is certainly optional!
+My whole family loves this easy recipe!

-Chicken: Kind of obvious, right? 😛 I like to use an entire chicken because you are not only getting a TON of meat from all different parts of the chicken and added flavor, but you’re also getting lots of nutrients from the bones and cartilage.
-If you prefer to use chicken breasts or thighs with store-bough chicken broth to save time, you totally can.
+- Chicken: Kind of obvious, right?
+I like to use an entire chicken because you are not only getting a TON of white and dark meat from all different parts of the chicken and added flavor, but you’re also getting lots of nutrients from the bones and cartilage.
+If you prefer to use chicken breasts or chicken thighs with store-bought chicken broth to save time, you totally can.
 I’ve included options for both!
-I like to get my organic whole chickens from Butcher Box because I know I’m getting the best quality chicken and bones.
-It’s important to get great quality chickens for this recipe since you are essentially getting the nutrients from the chicken.
-If it wasn’t raised in a humane way or free to roam and was cooped up in a cage all day, then it probably wasn’t the healthiest chicken, unfortunately.
+You can also use leftover chicken, or Rotisserie chicken cut into bite-sized pieces in a pinch.

-Fresh ginger: It has lots of anti-inflammatory properties and also helps to reduce muscle soreness and nausea!
+- Fresh ginger: It has lots of anti-inflammatory properties and also helps to reduce muscle soreness and nausea!

-Turmeric: This is one of the most anti-inflammatory spices you can use in cooking!
+- Turmeric: This is one of the most anti-inflammatory spices you can use in cooking!
 It has a ton of medicinal properties.
 You can read all about the benefits of turmeric here!

-Veggies: Carrots, Onion, Celery
+- Fresh Veggies: Carrots, Onion, Celery.

-Pasta (optional) – I love Jovial Gluten Free Pasta.
-It will absorb a lot of the broth in the soup when you store it in the fridge, so I like to remove the noodles and store them separately.
+- Pasta (optional) – I love Jovial Gluten Free Pasta.
+It will absorb a lot of the broth in the soup when you store it in the fridge, so I like to remove the cooked noodles and store them separately.

 That’s it!
 This recipe is so versatile – you can even just make broth and shred the chicken to use for another recipe.
 I love sipping on bone broth – so many health benefits and it’s great for the gut!